smat-dev/jinni/README.md

 1.  **Setup:** Configure your MCP client (e.g., Claude Desktop's `claude_desktop_config.json`) to run the `jinni` server executable.
 2.  **Invocation:** When interacting with your LLM via the MCP client, the model can invoke the `read_context` tool.
-    *   **`path` (string, required):** The absolute path to the target file or directory to analyze.
+    *   **`project_root` (string, required):** The absolute path to the project root directory.
+Rule discovery and output paths are relative to this root.
+    *   **`target` (string, optional):** An absolute path or a path relative to the current working directory specifying the file/directory within `project_root` to process.
+If omitted, the entire `project_root` is processed.
+Must resolve to a path inside `project_root`.
     *   **`rules` (array of strings, optional):** A list of inline filtering rules (using `.gitignore`-style syntax, e.g., `["src/**/*.py", "!*.tmp"]`).
 If provided, these rules **override** and replace any `.contextfiles` logic.
     *   **`list_only` (boolean, optional):** If true, returns only the list of relative file paths instead of content.
     *   **`size_limit_mb` (integer, optional):** Override the context size limit in MB.
     *   **`debug_explain` (boolean, optional):** Enable debug logging on the server.
     3.  **Output:** The tool returns a single string containing the concatenated content (with headers) or the file list.
-Paths in headers are relative to the common ancestor of the target(s) or the server's `--root` if set.
+Paths in headers/lists are relative to the provided `project_root`.
 In case of a context size error, it returns a `DetailedContextSizeError` with details about the largest files.

 ### MCP Server (`jinni_doc` tool)